printicus/For-Creality-Printers/Creality Sprite Extruder 5015 Part Cooling/README.md

 Use supports and brim as needed

-Parts in STL allready in printing position.
+STL's allready in printing position.

 The 2 ducts are interchangeable.